 In the midst of my highly hormonal teenage years, I was more than capable of identifying anything and everything that could possibly take the blame for my increasing times, destroyed mindset and negative attitude.
 I hated my mother for forcing me to go to practice every day.
 I hated my coaches for not believing in me.
 I hated my teammates for not hating swimming as much as I did.

 Looking back, my mother still saw me as the 6-year-old girl with a ring pop in one hand and a blue ribbon in the other and she blamed herself for my depleting passion and was desperate for it to return.
-If I was my coaches, I probably wouldn't have believed in me either because I surely didn't believe in myself.
+If I were my coaches, I probably wouldn't have believed in me either because I surely didn't believe in myself.
 As for my teammates, many of them started swimming much later than I did, and I now understand why they may not have had the same resentment and struggles that I was feeling at the time.
 I realize now that all of these issues stemmed from one major internal issue: I didn't believe in myself.